-The Silk Roads online platform therefore aims to reopen dialogue along these historic lines of communication by collecting and making accessible worldwide scholarship concerning the Silk Roads and engaging a global audience in a deeper understanding of the diversity and interdependency of the cultures and peoples along these routes.
-It details and explains the routes and their timeless significance, and provides a unique source of original information, scholarship and news about them, enriched by the contributions of partner institutions from all over the world and by a committee of Silk Roads experts.
+In addition to the aforementioned initiatives, the Silk Roads Online Platform collects, and makes accessible, worldwide scholarship concerning the Silk Roads, engaging a global audience in a deeper understanding of the diversity and interdependence, of the cultures and peoples along these routes.
+Here you can find the timeless significance of these routes explained and access a unique source of original information, scholarship, photography, and news, enriched by the contributions of partner institutions from all over the world as well as a committee of Silk Roads experts.

-The various aspects of these routes are explored through a series of themes, covering subjects ranging from festivals and creative industries along the Silk Roads, to World Cultural Heritage, Museums, Underwater Heritage and much more.
-These themes are also displayed visually on the platform’s interactive Silk Roads Map.
-The Knowledge Bank provides a unique reservoir of expert information and the latest research on the Silk Roads, in the form of articles and studies, brought together by UNESCO and its network of partners.
+Within this Online Platform, various aspects of these routes can be explored through a series of themes, covering subjects ranging from festivals and traditional craftsmanship along the Silk Roads, to World Cultural Heritage, , cities, and much more.
+These themes are also displayed visually on the platform’s interactive The provides a unique reservoir of expert information and the latest research on the Silk Roads, in the form of articles and studies, brought together by UNESCO and its network of partners.
 This stands as a vital tool for all who wish to study any aspect of the routes in detail.
-Similarly, a list of publications displays a variety of works intended to provide a helpful guide for visitors of all levels of interest.
-The platform also provides details of institutions from across the world whose work relates closely to the Silk Roads.
+Similarly, a list of displays a variety of works intended to provide a helpful guide for visitors of all levels of interest.
+The platform also provides details of from across the world whose work relates closely to the Silk Roads.

-Get involved in the UNESCO Silk Roads Online initiative:
+Get involved in the UNESCO Silk Roads Programme: